-I am a member of the Australian Geomechanics Society (AGS).
+I lead the engineering geology subcommittee of the Australian Geomechanics Society (AGS) Sydney Chapter.
 The AGS is a technical society of Engineers Australia (EA), created to promote and advance the theory and practice of geomechanics in Australia.
 The membership of the AGS comprises Geotechnical Engineers and Engineering Geologists, with the two disciplines having significant cross over.
 I suggest that the AGS are well placed to provide further information to the NSW government on the roles of these two disciplines in the building industry.